1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 `set <MQTT server> publish <topic> <command>`
 - `<MQTT server>` = The name of the MQTT server.
 - `<topic>` = Default setting is "BSB-LAN", otherwise the defined "MQTTTopicPrefix" in the file *BSB_LAN_config.h* accordingly.
 If no topic is defined (not advisable), "FromBroker" must be taken as topic.
-- `<command>` = The query of the specific parameter or the corresponding parameter-specific URL command /S or /I.
+- `<command>` = The query of the specific parameter or the corresponding parameter-specific URL command /S or /I. *Note: Only one query/command is possible at a time, so no parameter ranges can be queried!*

 Subsequently BSB-LAN sends back an acknowledgement of receipt ("ACK_\<command\>").